-I Tried Natural Deodorant for a Month—This is What Happened
+I Tried Natural Deodorant for a Month—Here’s What Happened

 Real talk: Transitioning to natural deodorant stinks.
 Here's what helped get me through it.